 The Mormon Church is more formally known as the Church of Jesus Christ of Latter-day Saints, or the LDS Church.
 As the name indicates, Mormons consider themselves to be Christians, but some other Christians and scholars argue that Mormonism is not a kind of Christianity, but a brand new religion.
-Moreover, some observers suggest that the Mormon church is growing so fast that in a couple generations it will be counted alongside Islam, Christianity, Buddhism, and Hinduism as a “great world religion.”
-If that’s true, it’s the youngest world religion, founded less than 200 year ago.
+Moreover, some observers suggest that the Mormon church is growing so fast that in a few generations, it will be counted alongside Islam, Christianity, Buddhism, and Hinduism as a “great world religion.”
+If that’s true, it’s the youngest world religion, founded less than 200 years ago.

 Joseph Smith, Jr.